Baras Church: History

 The first church was built in 1595 by Franciscan missionaries who established a parish at the town's old site in what is now Boso-Boso in Antipolo, with St. James as its patron.
 The town and its church was transferred in 1636 to a site called Ibayo to escape the hostilities of the Aeta inhabitants in the area who burned the town and the church in 1635.
 The second site was located one and one-half leagues (about 7.24 kilometers) southeast of the first site.
 The church was dedicated to Christ the Savior but it also was affected by hostilities, this time when Chinese rebels in 1639 burned the church as well as other churches in neighboring towns.

 The town was moved to its present site in 1682.
 On the same year, construction began on the present church.
 It was completed in 1686, with the church now dedicated to St. Joseph as its patron.
 Renovations to the structure have been done in the 1960s and 2000s.

 The Altar was solemnly dedicated and consecrated on November 9, 2019, by Most Rev. Nolly C. Buco, JCD.
 DD., Auxiliary Bishop of Antipolo under Pope Francis' pontificate, incumbency of Most Rev. Francisco M. de Leon, DD., Bishop of Antipolo, and Rev. Fr.
 Rodney B. Cruz as Parish Priest.

 On December 7, 2021, consequently with the commemoration of the 500 years of Christianity in the Philippines, the culmination of the Year of St. Joseph, and the 100th anniversary of Baras' independence, the Diocese of Antipolo officially elevated and declared the historical parish church of Baras as a diocesan shrine.

+The church attained national cultural recognition on May 10, 2025, when it was declared a National Cultural Treasure of the Philippines.
+The designation recognizes Baras Church as part of the country's most significant cultural heritage and affirms the national importance of its centuries-old history, architecture, and religious heritage.